 Plant exposures are some of the most frequent poisonings reported to poison control centers.
 Exposures to plants containing oxalate crystals, such as Philodendron and Dieffenbachia, are among the most common toxic plant exposures reported in the United States.

-For the past 200 years, the irritant properties of the Dieffenbachia plant have had various uses, including punishing slaves and treating gout, impotence, and frigidity.
-Today, plants containing oxalate are admired for their ornamental beauty and found in public places and homes.
+Historically, the irritant properties of the Dieffenbachia plant have had various uses, including punishing slaves and treating gout, impotence, and frigidity.
+Currently, plants containing oxalate are admired for their ornamental beauty and found in public places and homes.

 The following plants contain oxalates: